 The sorority recruitment process at Gettysburg College is identical to the process used at most institutions.
 The process was developed and implemented by the National Panhellenic Conference (NPC).
-Five of our seven sororities are NPC organizations and participate in formal recruitment.
+Five of our six sororities are NPC organizations and participate in formal recruitment.

 The concept of mutual selection describes the underlying philosophy and practice of sorority recruitment.
 The term mutual selection means that your daughter has the right to select those organizations which interest her, and those organizations have the same right in selecting potential new members (PNMs) which interest them.